 Russell Scholars can come from anywhere: near or far, urban or rural.
 Many are the first in their family to go to college.
-They can be athletes, band members, or theatre performers—or they might still be exploring what to get involved in.
+They can major in any program we offer, or they might still be undecided.
+They might know what activities they want to get involved with on campus, or they might still be figuring that out.
 Above all, Russell Scholars are committed to earning a college degree.
 They are willing to work as hard as they need to and ask for help when they need it.

 Students are invited by the College to apply for the Russell Scholars Program based on academic potential and need.